Document Number 040

 Will they help you build, maintain, and update your drug testing policy and procedures?

 You need help to build, maintain, and regularly update your drug testing policies and procedures.
-A trusted partner knows the federal and state regulations, the right TPA can provide you with a review of your current policy and/or customized a policy/procedure package to protect you and bring you into compliance.
+A trusted partner knows the federal and state regulations, and the right TPA can provide you with a review of your current policy and/or customize a policy/procedure package to protect you and bring you into compliance.

 Do they offer supervisor training and employee education programs?